Root car insurance review Jul 2020

 Root reviews and complaints

 Overall, customers have good things to say about their experience with Root Insurance, especially with the rates they’ve gotten with this startup — a few saying they’ve saved over $100 a month.
 Negative reviews focus on inaccurate driving scores on the test drive and billing issues.

 As of February 2020, Root earns a little under 2 out of 5 stars on the Better Business Bureau (BBB).
 Two good signs of solid support is its A+ BBB rating and the fact that it’s accredited by the agency, which indicates Root reps have so far replied to every negative complaint on the site.

 If you’re not able to get the help you need through the app’s support menu, you have options to speak with a representative, depending on your needs:

-General questions.
+- General questions.
 Contact Root Insurance’s customer support team at 866-980-9431 weekdays from 9 am to 5 pm ET or email email@example.com.

-Claims assistance.
-Call 844-867-2514 at any time.
+- Claims assistance.
+Call 844-867-2514 anytime.

-Roadside assistance.
-Call 855-982-1720 at any time.
+- Roadside assistance.
+Call 855-982-1720 anytime.

-Compare Root to other providers
+Compare Root to other companies